dehezhang2/Notes/3103/CS3103_Operating_System.md

 * Modes of Execution

-  * Most processors support at least two modes of execution to protect the OS and key OS tables from interference by user programs.
+  * Most processors support at least two modes of execution to protect the OS and key OS tables from interference (干扰) by user programs.
   * User mode
     * Less-privileged mode
     * User programs typically execute in this mode